 The highest degree you can earn in most liberal arts disciplines is a PhD, or Doctor of Philosophy.
-However, clinical and counseling psychologists earn a PsyD, Doctor of Psychology nomenclature; medical students earn M.D. degrees; and law students can earn J.D.
-(Juris Doctorate) degrees.
+However, clinical and counseling psychologists earn a PsyD, Doctor of Psychology nomenclature; medical students earn M.D. degrees and law students can earn J.D.
+(Juris Doctor) degrees.

 What about some of the other specialized degrees?